Tsuneari Fukuda

 Tsuneari Fukuda (Note: 福田 恆存; also known as Kōson, from the on'yomi reading of his given name.)
 (25 August 1912 – 20 November 1994) was a Japanese playwright, translator, literary critic and public intellectual.

 Born in Tokyo to a working-class family, Fukuda read English literature at Tokyo Imperial University.
 A scholar of D. H. Lawrence, he found his voice as a critic by contributing to literary magazines.
-Interested in theatre from a young age, Fukuda became associated with the shingeki genre of contemporary theatre, writing and producing numerous original plays, including The Man Who Stroked the Dragon (1952), for which he was awarded the Yomiuri Prize, and The Fuhrer is Still Alive!
-(1970).
+Interested in theatre from a young age, Fukuda became associated with the shingeki genre of contemporary theatre, writing and producing numerous original plays, including The Man Who Stroked the Dragon (1952) and The Fuhrer is Still Alive!
+(1970), for which he was awarded the Yomiuri Prize and Grand Prize for Japanese Literature respectively.
 From the 1950s, he began a life-long endeavour to translate William Shakespeare's work into Japanese.
 He staged successful productions of these translations, starting with Hamlet in 1955, which set off a Shakespeare boom in Japan.
 Originally associated with the Bungakuza theatre company, he later broke away to found the Kumo and Subaru companies in 1963 and 1975 respectively.

 A contributor to popular magazines such as Bungei Shunjū, Chūō Kōron, and Shokun!, Fukuda became well-known to the Japanese public as a conservative intellectual from the 1950s.
 He opposed the post-war Japanese script reform, and was awarded another Yomiuri Prize for his book on the subject, My Japanese Language Classroom (1960).
 He criticised left-wing movements, such as the Anpo protests, and questioned the dominance of pacifism in post-war Japan.
 A supporter of individual liberty and freedom of expression, he rejected the politicisation of art, and expressed doubts about Japanese modernisation.
 From 1969, he began teaching at Kyoto Sangyo University, and in 1981, he became a member of the Japan Art Academy.
 After suffering more than a decade of declining health, he died at Ōiso in Kanagawa Prefecture in 1994.